-When I was breastfeeding and was looking for help, I was frustrated to find judgment.
-I felt like I was a failure and a bad mother.
+When I was breastfeeding and looking for help, I was frustrated and upset to find judgment.
+The message I heard was that there was only one right way to do things.
+I felt like a failure and a bad mother.
 No one wants to feel this way, especially as an exhausted and vulnerable new mother.
-Respect and empathy for every mama I work with is a given.
+Respect, acceptance and empathy for every mama I work with is a given.
 I can honestly say that I have never met a mother who wasn't working hard at doing the absolute best she could.

 I help mothers with such issues as: